• Skip to primary navigation

 Serve Masala Chai hot with Parle-G biscuits (cookie) or cake rusk for dipping in the morning.

-• Fresh ginger: Fresh ginger contains an enzyme, called zingipain.
-It can break down the protein in the milk and leads to curdling of milk.
-So always boil the water with the spices, and ginger, first before adding the milk.
+- Fresh ginger: Fresh ginger contains an enzyme called zingipain, which can cause the milk to curdle by breaking down its proteins.
+To avoid this, always boil the water with the spices and ginger first before adding the milk.

 Frequently Asked Questions

-Masala Chai is made of black tea, chai masala spices, milk, and the sweetener of your choice.
+Masala Chai is made of black tea leaves, chai masala spices, milk, and the sweetener of your choice.

 Yes, Black tea contains Polyphenols (antioxidants), helps to reduce the risk of cardiovascular diseases, and diabetes helps to fight free radicals and has many more health benefits.
 Chai Masala spices like cardamom, cinnamon, cloves, ginger, and black pepper have anti-inflammatory and antioxidant properties, aid in digestion, and boost immunity.